ad·ven·ture: an exciting or remarkable experience

 Core Values

-Women-centred: I strive to create a supportive and championing learning environment for women (inclusive of trans and non-binary individuals, and of all ages) that allows for growth, a sense of adventure, and a desire to learn something new.
+Women-centred: I strive to create a supportive and championing learning environment for women who want to learn photography (inclusive of GNC/T, and of all ages) that allows for growth, a sense of adventure, and a desire to learn something new.

-Adventure: I offer the opportunity for an element of adventure (hiking or canoeing) so women can try something new or adventurous while learning to use their camera.
+Adventure: I offer the opportunity for an element of adventure (hiking or canoeing) so women can try something new or adventurous while learning to use their camera during a photography workshop.

 Environment: I believe it’s important to support organizations who are the defenders of Mother Earth; those that support land conservation and healing.
 With the purchase of a workshop, you will also be making a small donation to an organization who’s work is essential to protecting our environment and the places we love to photograph.